scijava/jgo/README.md

 If mainClass is omitted, it is auto-detected.
 You can also write part of a class beginning with an @ sign, and it will be auto-completed.

+Multiple artifacts can be concatenated with pluses, and all of them will be included on the classpath.
+However, you should not specify multiple main classes.
 ```

 ### Examples